MARC H. ELLIS PAPERS

 Scope and Content

 The Marc H. Ellis (MHE) papers are arranged into four series.
 They include electronic as well as paper formats.
 Both of these formats have been integrated into the arrangement scheme and are available to on-site researchers.
 Paper documents are stored in cardboard boxes and folders, as are some audio and video materials.
 Electronic records (ER) reside in electronic folders on a computer server and are clearly identified as such on the inventories (e.g. ER-1, ER-2, etc.).

 Series 1, Biographical and Subject Files, 1955-2015, contains information on various topics related to Marc Ellis's life The series is arranged alphabetically by topic or type of record, and then in chronological order.

 Series 2, Correspondence, 1974-1997,undated, contains general correspondence (in many cases responses to ME's books and lectures) and more personal letters from colleagues, students, and friends.
 Of note is a letter from Susan Baker, dated 21 May 1992, when her husband was Secretary of State.
 One folder is closed during ME's lifetime.
 The general and private correspondence is each arranged chronologically.

 Series 3, Diaries, 1974-2018, consists of handwritten and typed reflections on the author's experiences and reading, unevenly kept over the years.
 (Most date from 1974-1985 and 2016-2018.)
 The more recent diaries are closed during ME's lifetime.

-Series 4, Writings, 1965-2017, includes articles and essays, early handwritten drafts of several books, texts and PowerPoints for lectures and talks, handwritten and typescript poems, and video recordings of presentations at Baylor University in 2010.
-The series is arranged alphabetically by type of record and chronologically thereunder.
+Series 4, Writings, 1965-2017, includes articles and essays, early handwritten drafts of several books, texts and PowerPoints for lectures and talks, and handwritten and typescript poems, The series is arranged alphabetically by type of record and chronologically thereunder.